cwilbur/code-samples/FOR-RECRUITERS.md

 These are my hard requirements for a position:

-1. It should be MBTA-accessible.
+## It must be accessible by public transit.

 I live on the Ashmont branch of the Red Line and don't own a car.
 This means that Cambridge, the Financial District, Back Bay, Somerville are all accessible.
 Waltham and Burlington are not.
 (If you are a recruiter working from outside the Boston area, feel free to ask about specific locations; Boston public transit is quirky in ways that aren't obvious, and you won't impress me by trying to fake knowledge you don't have.
 Especially if you get it wrong.)

+## Java is a non-starter.

-2. I don't care for Java.
+I don't care for Java.
 I have spent the past 17 years assiduously avoiding Java, and more importantly the corporate culture of cog-in-a-machine programming and centralized command and control that Java has engendered.
 I see little reason to change that now, especially as dynamic languages are starting to prove that they can easily outperform Java in the hands of competent programmers.
 I will work with people who are writing Java, and I started my career by reading and explicating Java stack traces to Java developers; I have just come to the conclusion that my time is much more efficiently spent elsewhere.

 (I am actually willing to consider working in Java if you have a position that uses Java without subscribing to dysfunctional Java culture.
 I know such positions exist, but they're few and far between.)

+## Windows on the server is a non-starter.

-3. I don't do Windows on the server.
+I don't do Windows on the server.
 I started in Unix and Linux, and I have continued in the open source stack.
 I've spent my entire career working on Unixlikes and open source platforms, and there's no material benefit to me or to a potential employer for me to switch now.

 ("Unixlike" includes Linux, Solaris, FreeBSDs, OpenBSD, NetBSD, and the BSD derivatives, including Mac OS X.)

+## Windows on the desktop means a culture clash.

-4. I will not use Windows as a primary desktop.
-Given point 3, the requirement that my desktop be Windows is a sign of a hidebound and needlessly conformist central IT organization.
+I will not use Windows as a primary desktop.
+Given that I'm not working with Windows servers, the requirement that my desktop be Windows is a sign of a hidebound and needlessly conformist central IT organization.
 Both Mac OS X and Linux will integrate smoothly with Exchange email and calendaring, which is often the principal requirement for Windows in the enterprise in the first place.

+## I want to work with professional software engineers, not mavericks,
+   ninjas, cowboys, and rock stars.

-5. The company must demonstrate a commitment to good software engineering practices.
+The company must demonstrate a commitment to good software engineering practices.
 I will ask in the interview about the use of version control and bug tracking software, and I am looking for best practices like continuous integration and automated testing, developers writing code and tests simultaneously, and the like.
 A good starting point for a high-level view is Joel Spolsky's article at http://www.joelonsoftware.com/articles/fog0000000043.html is an excellent place to start, although it is showing its age and bias in that it was written with desktop software in mind, before the broad acceptance of agile development methodologies.

-I will only be interested in working on a team scoring less than 6 on the Spolsky test under unusual circumstances, and if the score is 2 or less I probably won't make it through the first interview.
+# What I really want

 Aside from that, what I'm looking for is a senior or lead software engineer, team lead, or architect position, working preferably in Perl